-If you need the park police to respond to an emergency in a county park, dial 911.
-Explain your emergency and request a Morris County Park Police unit to respond.
+If you need the police to respond to an emergency in a county park, DIAL 911.
+Explain your emergency and request a Sheriff's Office Patrol Division unit to respond.

 You may also contact the Sheriff's Office dispatch by calling 973-285-2900.
 Please report all suspicious activity in the county parks to the Morris County Sheriff's Office Patrol Division.

 All Morris County Parks are officially closed to the public at sunset (M.C.P.C.
 Rules and Regs.
 Art.
 III Sec.7).